royby-cyberark/k8s-course/README.md

 * Show pods resources consumption and other info: `kubectl describe nodes`
 * For installing the ELK stack into our cluster, we took the course files: elastic-stack.yaml, fluentd-config.yaml. it was previously in https://github.com/kubernetes/kubernetes/tree/master/cluster/addons, not sure where they went.
 * IMPORTANT!
 I added the loadBalancerSourceRanges like in services.yaml to avoid exposing the LB address
+* apply the two files
+* kubectl get pods - you only see your pods (remember namespaces), elk is deployed to the kube-system ns, use this: `kubectl get pods -n kube-system`
+* wait until all pods in kube-system are running.
+* get kube-system services: `kubectl get svc -n kube-system`, kibana has an external IP
+* see kibana LB ingress address: `kubectl describe svc kibana-logging -n kube-system`, note the pod. you can also see this in the AWS LB page, and find the port under the "Listening" tab.
+* Open kibana on the lb address with port 5601
+*